 isolcpus is disabling the scheduler load balancer for isolated CPUs.
 It also means the kernel will not balance those tasks equally among all the CPUs sharing the same isolated CPUs (having the same affinity mask)

-CPU shield
+CPU Shield

-cgroups subsystem is proposing a mechanism to dedicate some CPUs to one or several user processes.
-It consists in defining a "user shield" group which is protecting a subset of CPU system tasks.
+The cgroups subsystem is proposing a mechanism to dedicate some CPUs to one or several user processes.
+It consists in defining a user shield group which is protecting a subset of CPU system tasks.

-3 cpusets are defined:
+Three cpusets are defined:

-root: present in all configurations and contains all cpus (unshielded)
+root: present in all configurations and contains all CPUs (unshielded)

-system: contains cpus used for system tasks - the ones which need to run but aren’t "important" (unshielded)
+system: contains CPUs used for system tasks - the ones which need to run but aren’t important (unshielded)

-user: contains cpus used for tasks we want to assign a set of CPU for their exclusive use (shielded)
+user: contains CPUs used for tasks that you want to assign a set of CPUs for their exclusive use (shielded)

-CPU shield are manipulated with cset shield command.
+The CPU shield can be manipulated with cset shield command.

 Tuned